Same-sex marriage in Texas: In the Matter of the Marriage of A.L.F.L. and K.L.L.

 On February 18, 2014, Allison Leona Flood Lesh and Kristi Lyn Leshin, who had married in Washington D.C. in 2010, filed for divorce.
-On April 22, 2014, Judge Barbara Nellermoe of the 45th Judicial District Court in Bexar County ruled that Texas's same-sex marriage ban was unconstitutional, as was its refusal to recognize the parental presumption of custody for married same-sex couples.
+On April 22, 2014, Judge Barbara Nellermoe of the 45th Judicial District Court in Bexar County ruled that Texas' same-sex marriage ban was unconstitutional, as was its refusal to recognize the parental presumption of custody for married same-sex couples.
 This paved the way for Flood Lesh and Leshin to proceed with their divorce and subsequent child custody battle over their 1-year-old daughter.
 The Texas Fourth District Court of Appeals granted an emergency motion by Attorney General Greg Abbott to stay Nellermoe's ruling.
 On May 15, 2014, Judge Nellermoe rejected the state's attempts to intervene in the case.
 The state appealed that denial.
 On May 28, Abbott's petition for a writ of mandamus was granted, vacating Nellermore's opinion on the ground that notice of the constitutional challenge was not given to the Attorney General as required by statute.
 The state's appeal was rendered moot as a result of Obergefell v.
 Hodges, and was dismissed on July 19, 2015 by the Texas Fourth District Court of Appeals.